cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Connection pooling with PgBouncer

-Cloud Native PostgreSQL provides native support for connection pooling with [PgBouncer](connection_pooling.md), one of the most popular open source connection poolers for PostgreSQL.
+CloudNativePG provides native support for connection pooling with [PgBouncer](connection_pooling.md), one of the most popular open source connection poolers for PostgreSQL.
 From an architectural point of view, the native implementation of a PgBouncer connection pooler introduces a new layer